jgte/zh/english.md

     Latitude 37.5256252, Longitude -8.7868201

 Refer to the [Getting there](#getting-there) section to find more details about finding your way to *Alojamento da Rua da Fonte*.

+# Issues

+Previous guests have informed me of the following issues:

+* *The hot water is difficult to control on the first floor*.
+As I describe in [the section below about hot water](#hot-water), the issue has mainly to do with the water pressure provided by the public distribution system.
+You can avoid this issue if you use the showers outside the rush-hours of water use or by using the shower downstairs.
+* *The oven is difficult to light*.
+Please read [the section below about the stove and oven](#stove-and-oven) describing how to do this safely and quickly.
+* *The TV does not come on*.
+Please read [the section below about the TV](#tv) describing how this is done.
+The problem has to do with the relatively long time that the decoder (the black box next to the TV) takes to acquire the signal.

 # Safety